 Embedding dialogic activities across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase resources and fund ongoing teacher training and release time.
 Training and purchasing resources for talk boost and Early talk.
 Continue with the layered vocabulary approach in nursery and reception.
 Employ Speech and language external therapist.
 Employ speech and language support staff (1 full time and 1 part time) to deliver interventions across the school.
 Provide 1:1 support, targeted interventions and CPD from in house speech and language specialists and bought-inservices The report by Snowling et al. (2011) demonstrates the link between language and communication and later attainment, indicating that language skills are among the best predicators of educational success.
 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2 Continuation of RWI approach to secure stronger phonics teaching for all pupils.
 RWI training for staff.
 Employ and train 2 support staff to deliver talk boost interventions for reception and Early talk for nursery.
 Nursery staff to continue with letters and sounds.
 Train staff and run Nessy programme.
 SENCO to monitor delivery and effectiveness of approach.
-Nelli to be incorporated into the Nursery and Reception curriculum to combat language development Essential phonics training and resources provided from Nursery, reception, Year 1 and 2 for teachers and support staff.
-Phonics training for all staff to understand how to Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1,3 teach phonics Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education 1,3 Nelli to be incorporated into the Nursery and Reception curriculum to combat language development Endowment Foundation EEF Essential phonics training and resources provided from Nursery, reception, Year 1 and 2 for teachers and support staff.
+Phonics training for all staff to understand how to teach phonics

+Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery in number training).
-Accessing resources from the NCETM, including the training and support materials related to the DfE non-statutory The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a 4 n.org.uk)
+Accessing resources from the NCETM, including the training and support materials related to the DfE non-statutory guidance, which includes the ready to progress criteria.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 4 Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+Train staff in emotion coaching There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 5, 6